Texas Offshore Miocene Project

 Texas offshore state-owned lands extend 10.3 miles offshore.
 The total area is about 6,400 square miles.
 Forty percent of the area is bays, estuaries, and passes, while sixty percent is seaward of the barrier islands.
 Less than twenty percent of the state-owned land is currently leased.

-Initially, the project will focus on identification of specific Miocene–age reservoirs and sealing intervals on the middle and upper Texas coast, where capture and transportation are most likely to develop in the near-term.
+This project focused on identification of specific Miocene–age reservoirs and sealing intervals on the middle and upper Texas coast, where capture and transportation are most likely to develop in the near-term.
 Specific geologic storage sites identified will have potential to store at least 30 million tons of CO2 and will be tailored to meet the full life-cycle emissions of associated CO2 sources.

 Advantages of geologic sequestration in offshore environments are: